matomo-org/developer-documentation/docs/4.x/tests-ui.md

 For example executing `./console tests:sync-ui-screenshots {buildnumber}`, the script will automatically download all screenshots of tests that failed on Travis (meaning there was a change in the expected screenshot compared to the processed screenshot).

+For private repositories you need to also set the options `--http-user=$artifactsusername$ --http-password=$artifactspassword$` and set the correct artifacts username and password values.

 ## Learn more

 Check out this blog post to learn more about Screenshot Tests in Piwik: